soph44/Cardiovascular_Health_Monitoring_DEzoomcampSP2024/README.md

 2. Ensure you have a Google Cloud account.
 3. Create a new project.
 4. Create a Service Account with an exported Key in a .json format.
 This is the exact same as the course instructions on setting up Terraform and Google Cloud.
-    - Under Google IAM, provide the following roles to the Service Account: BigQuery Admin, BigQuery Connection Admin, Cloud Service Agent, Cloud Scheduler Admin, Compute Admin, Compute Engine Service Agent, Dataproc Administrator, Dataproc Service Agent, Dataproc Worker, IAM OAuth Client Admin, Service Account User, Storage Admin.
+    - Under Google IAM, provide the following roles to the Service Account: BigQuery Admin, BigQuery Connection Admin, Cloud Run Service Agent, Cloud Scheduler Admin, Compute Admin, Compute Engine Service Agent, Dataproc Administrator, Dataproc Service Agent, Dataproc Worker, IAM OAuth Client Admin, Service Account User, Storage Admin.
         -Note: For this project demonstration, custom roles were not made so existig roles were used.
     - Note the location of where you end up placing the Key file.
 This will be used in the Terraform variables file.
 5. Ensure you have Terraform installed.
 Follow the class video on Terraform if not.